GoogleChrome/developer.chrome.com/site/en/blog/cvd/index.md

 - We then made those internal data URLs CSP-friendly, by special-casing their loading.
 - We made our implementation DOM-agnostic and programmatically unobservable by moving styles to the Blink-internal `viewport`.

-What's unique about this implementation is that our HTML/CSS/SVG prototype ended up influencing the final technical design.
+What’s unique about this implementation is that our HTML/CSS/SVG prototype ended up influencing the final technical design.
 We found a way to use the Web Platform, even within the Blink Renderer!

 For more background, check out [our design proposal](https://goo.gle/devtools-cvd) or [the Chromium tracking bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1003700) which references all related patches.